Iraq: British geologist gets 15 years for smuggling

 The verdict handed down to the 66-year-old on Monday shocked the court in Baghdad, according to the Associated Press.

-“I thought the worst case scenario would be one year, with suspension,” Mr Fitton’s lawyer Thair Soud said, visibly shocked by the decision.
-He added that he will appeal against the sentence.
+“I thought the worst-case scenario would be one year, with suspension,” said Mr Fitton’s lawyer Thair Soud, who was visibly shocked by the decision.
+He added that he would appeal against the sentence.

-Judge Jabir Abd Jabir said Mr Fitton had, in his view, demonstated criminal intent to smuggle the items out of Iraq after picking them at Eridu, an ancient Mesopotamian site in Dhi Qar province.
+Judge Jabir Abd Jabir said that in his view, Mr Fitton had demonstrated criminal intent to smuggle the items out of Iraq after picking them up at Eridu, an ancient Mesopotamian site in the Dhi Qar governorate.
 Under the country’s antiquities law, he could have faced the death penalty for the crime.

 The judge did not consider the defence’s argument that Mr Fitton was unaware of Iraqi laws.